jeffhandley/jeffhandley.github.io/_posts/2018-09-13-graphql-is-not-odata.md

 ### WCF RIA Services

 I had my first experience with OData while working on WCF RIA Services.
 I started as an SDE II on that project but eventually became the dev manager.
-WCF RIA Services brought Silverlight and ASP.NET together, allowing you to build Line-of-Business applications with ASP.NET-based domain/business layers and Silverlight UIs.
-This combination made it pretty easy to grow from forms-over-data to business-logic heavy applications, keeping the business logic out of the UI through a clear separation of concerns.
+WCF RIA Services brought Silverlight and ASP.NET together, allowing you to build Line-of-Business applications with ASP.NET domain/business layers and Silverlight UIs.
+This combination made it pretty easy to grow forms-over-data apps into business-logic heavy applications, keeping the business logic out of the UI through a clear separation of concerns.

-WCF RIA Services allowed you to either expose your **domain model** directly to the client or instead create and expose a **view model**.
+WCF RIA Services allowed you to either expose your **domain model** directly to the client or create and expose a **view model**.
 By authoring CRUDE (create, read, update, delete, execute) operations and annotating them, you could easily create an API for your client to consume.
 But we needed a protocol for serializing requests and responses for those CRUDE operations and the data to go along with them.
 We ultimately landed on using some WCF primitives.

 Before we solidifed our decision that we'd use WCF, our project was just called "RIA Services", where RIA stood for "Rich Internet Application."
 Using WCF resulted in prepending our project name with WCF and, believe it or not, getting reorged into the WCF group.
 This was all good though--to use WCF was far better than our proprietary protocol developed in our early preview releases.